interpretml/interpret-community/README.md

-The following two sections demonstrate how you can get global and local feature importance values.
-Local measures focus on the contribution of features for a specific prediction (e.g., why the model predicted an 80% chance of breast cancer for Mary?), whereas global measures take all predictions into account (Overall, what are the top K important features in predicting a high risk for breast cancer?):
+The following two sections demonstrate how you can get aggregate (global) and instance-level (local) feature importance values.
+Instance-level feature importance measures focus on the contribution of features for a specific prediction (e.g., why the model predicted an 80% chance of breast cancer for Mary?), whereas aggregate-level feature importance takes all predictions into account (Overall, what are the top important features in predicting a high risk for breast cancer?):
 ## Overall (Global) feature importance values

 Get the aggregate feature importance values.